-Looking ahead to 2021 we are planning to continue to provide a limited online service (via the church's private Facebook group and Zoom) to those unable to get to the building.
-In our services we will continue with our varied diet of teaching from both the Old and New Testaments in monthly series which will include topics such as "Speaking truth to power" (from the book of Daniel), "Easter questions" (during Lent) and a look of the Trinity ("Through Mary's Eyes").
+Looking ahead to 2022 we are planning to continue to provide a limited online service (via the church's private Facebook group and Zoom) for those unable to get to the building.
+In our services we will continue with our varied diet of teaching from both the Old and New Testaments in monthly series with an emphasis on applying the Bible to people's lived experience.

-We intend to meet together (on Sundays and as groups) as Government guidelines allow, whether in the Car Park or inside the building, following any social distancing, sanitisation and use of Personal Protective Equipment rules.
+We intend to meet together on Sundays and as groups, as Government guidelines allow, whether in the Car Park or inside the building, following any social distancing, sanitisation and use of Personal Protective Equipment rules.